 - The plastics piping and wastewater treatment programs begin.

 - NSF Testing Laboratories becomes a not-for-profit corporation.

-- The bottled water program starts.
-The Health Advisory Board is established.
+- The bottled water program begins.

 - NSF-ISR is established as a wholly-owned subsidiary of NSF.

 - NSF is designated a Collaborating Center on Drinking Water Safety and Treatment by the World Health Organization (WHO).

 - We establish the Center for Public Health Education at NSF.

 - We begin helping businesses manage food safety across the supply chain with the acquisition of Cook & Thurber, LLC.

 - NSF launches a testing and certification program for dietary supplements.